 Cases in New Zealand

-Between 1 January 2016 and 7 June 2016, a total of 88 cases of Zika virus have been reported in New Zealand.
+Between 1 January 2016 and 27 July 2016, a total of 90 confirmed cases of Zika virus have been reported in New Zealand.
+Visit the ESR website for weekly updates.

 All cases of Zika reported in New Zealand have been connected to recent travel to countries where an outbreak was occurring.

-The rise in numbers of cases reported in New Zealand this year is not unexpected.
-It corresponds with a rise in the number of countries reporting active transmission of the virus, including several countries in the Pacific.
+The rise in numbers of cases reported in New Zealand at the beginning of this year was not unexpected.
+It corresponded with a rise in the number of countries reporting active transmission of the virus, including several countries in the Pacific, and with the holiday season with more people returning from overseas travel.

 Cases reported in New Zealand peaked in February, and have been consistently low since then.
-We anticipate that numbers will continue to be low over winter.
+We anticipate that numbers will likely remain low over winter.
 However, it is important for anyone travelling overseas to be aware of mosquito-borne illnesses which may be present, and take precautions to prevent being bitten.

-Only around one in five people who are infected with Zika experience any symptoms.
+Only around 1 in 5 people who are infected with Zika experience any symptoms.
 The virus causes mild symptoms that can last from 4–7 days.
 If someone does get symptoms, they are likely to occur within a few days to a week after being infected, but they may take up to 12 days to appear.

 For those who do experience symptoms, they are likely to be mild.
 They can include: